MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

 ### Do not prompt user to authorize new servers or trusted certification authorities

 This item prevents the user from being prompted to trust a server certificate if that certificate is incorrectly configured, is not already trusted, or both (if enabled).
-It is recommended that you select this check box to simplify the user experience and to prevent users from inadvertently choosing to trust a server that is deployed by an attacker.
+To simplify the user experience and prevent users from mistakenly trusting a server deployed by an attacker, it is recommended that you select this checkbox.

 Default = not enabled